kusterlab/curve_curator/README.md

 #### 2. Fill out the parameter toml-file for each dataset
 Each dataset comes with a parameter file in TOML format.
 This file contains all necessary information for each experiment / raw input as well as optional parameters so that users can adjust the pipeline specifically to an experiment.

 For more information, please check out the [toml folder](example_toml_files/).
 We provide there a detailed description of each toml parameter as well as example files that can be a starting point to setup the perfect CurveCurator pipeline for your data.
-If you have further questions you can always reach out for help here on GitHub.
+If you have further questions, you can always reach out for help here on GitHub.

 <a name="executaion_toc"/>